 16. Constant Contact

-Constant Contact is a slightly expensive marketing automation tool, yet many prefer it because of its fuss-free builders and eCommerce features.
+Constant Contact is a slightly expensive marketing automation tool, yet many prefer it because of its fuss-free builder and eCommerce features.
 You can easily navigate the email editor, create ads, and automate popups.

 Besides its user-friendly editor, it has a straightforward contact management structure with tagging action to organize your customers.
 Its analytics page is also flexible, allowing you to focus on targeted metrics.

 One of Constant Contact’s additional features that makes it different is the donation section.
-It’s an attractive option for those who frequently organize events.
+It’s an attractive option for those who usually organize events.

 Overall, Constant Contact offers eCommerce templates and marketing automation actions to help you convert leads.